I realized this morning that I was starting to forget what it felt like to post a blog entry. And that that was probably not a good sign.

 Of course, you could resist them if you really wanted to — just like I’m forcing myself to get out of bed once I click publish.
 But you know what I mean.

 A word about anise seed: When I say I don’t get enough of it, I mean I never bake with it.
 Ever.
 So instead of buying a whole container of it for close to $10 when I wanted to make these biscotti, I went to those handy little bulk bins in the beauty section at Whole Foods, spending under a dollar for just enough in a little plastic bag.

 Things like this make me very happy.

-1 cup of sugar (I used Sucanat, just under a cup)
+1 scant cup of granulated sugar (I used Sucanat unrefined cane sugar)

 1/2 cup unsalted butter, softened